UserDna95/Tourism-Dashboard/README.md

 Key Insights:
 - Focus on districts in Telangana with lower tourist rates, like Jayashankar Bhoopalpally, Mahbubnagar, Nirmal, Adilabad,  Medak, and Karimnagar, to balance overall revenue in the state.
-- Balance tourism in rural and urban areas.
-More focus on rural areas.
+- Balance tourism in rural and urban areas, with more focus on rural areas.
 - Implement festivals and events in months with lower tourism rates.